National Tin Can Day

 Ways to Participate in National Tin Can Day

-• Start a can collection. visit a Can Museum.
+- Visit a Can Museum.
 Coke and Pepsi have displays in their museums.
-There are a number of others.
+There are several other museums, too.

 Today's Quote